A New Family of Binary Sequences via Elliptic Function Fields over Finite Fields of Odd Characteristics: Preliminaries

-The two elliptic curves $E_{1}$ and $E_{2}$ are isogenous if there is a non-constant smooth $\mathbb{F}_{q}-$morphism that sends the zero of $E_{1}$ to the zero of $E_{2}$ and it is also well known that two elliptic curves over $\mathbb{F}_{q}$ are isogenous if and only if they have the same number of rational points and details can be checked in \cite{4}. \begin{lemma} The isogeny classes of elliptic curves over $\mathbb{F}_{q}$ for $q=p^{n}$ are in one-to-one correspondence with the rational integers $t$ satisfying one of the following conditions: \begin{enumerate} \item $|t|\leq 2\sqrt{q}$ and $\gcd(t,p)=1$; \item $t=\pm2\sqrt{q}$ if $n$ is even; \item $t=\pm\sqrt{q}$ if $n$ is even and $p \not\equiv 1\mod 3$; \item $t=\pm p^{(n+1)/2}$ if $n$ is odd and $p=2$ or $3$; \item $t=0$ if either $1)$ $n$ is odd or $2)$ $n$ is even and $p\not\equiv 1\mod 4$. \end{enumerate} \end{lemma} Furthermore, an elliptic curve in the isogeny class corresponding to $t$ has $q+1+t$ rational places.
-The following lemma reveals the structure of the additive group of rational points on the elliptic curve and details can be checked in \cite{8}. \begin{lemma} Let $\mathbb{F}_{q}$ be the finite field with $q=p^{n}$ elements.
-Let $h=\prod_{\ell}\ell^{h_{\ell}}$ be a possible number of rational places of an elliptic function field $E$ of $\mathbb{F}_{q}$.
-Then all the possible groups $E(\mathbb{F}_{q})$ are of the following form
+The following Lemma classifies the existences of different elliptic function fields. \begin{lemma}(see \cite{8}) The isogeny classes of elliptic curves over $\mathbb{F}_{q}$ for $q=p^{n}$ are in one-to-one correspondence with the rational integers $t$ satisfying one of the following conditions: \begin{enumerate} \item $|t|\leq 2\sqrt{q}$ and $\gcd(t,p)=1$; \item $t=\pm2\sqrt{q}$ if $n$ is even; \item $t=\pm\sqrt{q}$ if $n$ is even and $p \not\equiv 1\mod 3$; \item $t=\pm p^{(n+1)/2}$ if $n$ is odd and $p=2$ or $3$; \item $t=0$ if either $1)$ $n$ is odd or $2)$ $n$ is even and $p\not\equiv 1\mod 4$. \end{enumerate} \end{lemma} For $t$ satisfying one of the conditions above, there exist elliptic function fields with $q+1+t$ rational places in the isogeny class.
+The following lemma reveals the structure of the additive group of rational places on the elliptic function fields; see \cite{8}.
+In particular, we focus on the cyclic cases in this paper. \begin{lemma}(see \cite{8}) Let $\mathbb{F}_{q}$ be a finite field with $q=p^{n}$ elements.
+Let $h$ be a possible number of rational places of an elliptic function field $E$ of $\mathbb{F}_{q}$.
+Consider the decomposition in powers of prime numbers $h=\prod_{r}r^{h_{r}}$.
+Then the possible cyclic structures of $E(\mathbb{F}_{q})$ are given by